mulikevs/my-presentations/docker_volumes_presentation.md

 ### 💾 Why Data Persistence Matters
 - By default Containers are **ephemeral** - container data is lost when it stops or is removed.
-- Important for: databases, logs, app uploads, and configurations.
+- Important for: logs, app uploads, and configurations.

 ### 🎯 Objective
 - Learn to persist and share data between containers.